abossard/architecture-center/docs/checklist/dev-ops.md

 ## Monitoring

 **Make systems observable.** The operations team should always have clear visibility into the health and status of a system or service.
 Set up external health endpoints to monitor status, and ensure that applications are coded to instrument the operations metrics.
 Use a common and consistent schema that lets you correlate events across systems.
-Azure Diagnostics and Application Insights are the standard method of tracking the health and status of Azure resources.
-Microsoft Operation Management Suite also provides centralized monitoring and management for cloud or hybrid solutions.
+[Azure Diagnostics][azure-diagnostics] and [Application Insights][app-insights] are the standard method of tracking the health and status of Azure resources.
+Microsoft [Operation Management Suite][oms] also provides centralized monitoring and management for cloud or hybrid solutions.

 **Aggregate and correlate logs and metrics**.
 A properly instrumented telemetry system will provide a large amount of raw performance data and event logs.
 Make sure that telemetry and log data is processed and correlated in a short period of time, so that operations staff always have an up-to-date picture of system health.
 Organize and display data in ways that give a cohesive view of any issues, so that whenever possible it's clear when events are related to one another.

 > Consult your corporate retention policy for requirements on how data is processed and how long it should be stored.

-**Implement automated alerts and notifications.** Set up monitoring tools like Azure Monitor to detect patterns or conditions that indicate potential or current issues, and send alerts to the team members who can address the issues.
+**Implement automated alerts and notifications.** Set up monitoring tools like [Azure Monitor][azure-monitor] to detect patterns or conditions that indicate potential or current issues, and send alerts to the team members who can address the issues.
 Tune the alerts to avoid false positives.

 **Monitor assets and resources for expirations.** Some resources and assets, such as certificates, expire after a given amount of time.
 Make sure to track which assets expire, when they expire, and what services or features depend on them.
 Use automated processes to monitor these assets.
 Notify the operations team before an asset expires, and escalate if expiration threatens to disrupt the application.